AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 Before sending your email, you can preview and test it to ensure it meets your expectations.

-In this use case, we will preview the email and send test versions to specific email addresses while impersonating some of the targeted profiles.
+In this use case, you preview the email and send test versions to specific email addresses while impersonating some of the targeted profiles.

 Additional information on how to preview and test emails are available in [this section](../preview-test/preview-test.md).

 1. To review and send the email, click **[!UICONTROL Review and send]**.
-This will display a preview of your email, along with al the configured properties, audience and schedule.
+This displays a preview of your email, along with al the configured properties, audience and schedule.
 You can edit any of these elements by clicking the modify button.

 1. To preview the email and send test verrsions, click the **[!UICONTROL Simulate content]** button.
-This will open the preview interface.

     ![](assets/review-email.png)

 1. On the left-hand side, select the profile(s) you want to use to preview the email.

-    The right pane will display a preview of the email based on the selected profile.
+    The right pane displays a preview of the email based on the selected profile.
 If you have added multiple profiles, you can switch between them to preview the corresponding email.

     ![](assets/preview.png)